rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 300 px
    :align: center

-Some simple methods are easily applicable to this instantiated Digraph object *dg* , like the following :py:func:`digraphs.Digraph.showStatistics()` method:
+Some simple methods are easily applicable to this instantiated Digraph object *dg* , like the following :py:func:`digraphs.Digraph.showStatistics()` method.

 	>>> dg.showStatistics()
 	*----- general statistics -------------*
 	for digraph             : <tutorialdigraph.py>